Pryor, Organ & Freeman Fellowships

 Applicants in either of these two competitions (Pryor or Organ/Freeman) who submit cooperative projects or work will compete for one $3,000 award.

-Eligibility check: A Pryor/Organ/Freeman applicant must have already received a baccalaureate degree, must have not won this competition previously, and must be enrolled in full-time graduate or professional study in the fall of 2023.
+Eligibility check: A Pryor/Organ/Freeman applicant must have already received a baccalaureate degree, must have not won this competition previously, and must be enrolled in full-time graduate or professional study in the fall of the award year.

 Pryor, Organ, and Freeman Competition Elements